codeandsuch/codeandsuch.github.io/src/pages/2019-08-14-webpack-aliases-typescript/index.md

 ## The problem

-Importing files using relative paths works well in small projects, but it can become cumbersome rather quickly once the project starts growing.
-Many of us have found ourselves writing something like this:
+Importing files with relative paths is fine in small projects, but once the project starts growing it can become a burden.
+Many of us have found ourselves writing something like this in the past:

 ```js
 import Foo from '../../../../components/Foo'